larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 manage what may be difficult and contentious debates within their groups.  {{appeals}} discusses the handling of disagreements.

+Situations may arise where a moderator sees a need for immediate action; for example harassment.
+In such a situation, the moderator need not wait for a response from the chair before taking action.
+Such situations should also be brought to the immediate attention of the Ombudsteam.

 Moderators are administrators for IETF plenary fora, currently including the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
 They are also administrators for